Get a jump start now by creating an account with our simple online tool.

 If you're a mid-career professional (typically 5–15 years of experience) and want to hone your data analysis and analytical skills and gain a perspective on public policy as you take on more leadership responsibility, there's no better choice than the Harris Public Policy Evening Master's Program at 1871.

-The Evening Master’s Program will start in January 2018 (Winter Quarter) and take just four quarters to complete.
-Courses will be offered in the evenings, and there will be one weekend session per quarter.
+The Evening Master’s Program takes just four quarters to complete.
+Courses are offered in the evenings, and there will be one weekend day session per quarter.
+You can request information or apply now for our next session that will begin in Fall 2020.

-Students will earn an MA in public policy.
-The curriculum will provide a solid foundation in the fundamentals of data analytics, economic analysis, leadership, and the strategic foundations of public policy.
+Students earn an MA in public policy.
+The curriculum provides a foundation in the fundamentals of data analytics, economic analysis, leadership, and the strategic foundations of public policy.

-Classes will leverage Harris' policy expertise and focus on the full spectrum of policy areas for which Harris is known.
-All classes will be taught by Harris faculty—including Anthony Fowler and Jeff Grogger—and leverage their exacting research and evidence-based approaches that help produce positive social impact.
+Classes leverage Harris' policy expertise and focus on the full spectrum of policy areas for which Harris is known.
+All classes are taught by Harris faculty—including John Burrows and Jeff Grogger—and leverage the exacting research and evidence-based approaches that help produce positive social impact.

-All classes will take place at 1871 at the Merchandise Mart in downtown Chicago.
+All classes take place at 1871 at the Merchandise Mart in downtown Chicago.